 The Týn Church is probably the most recognizable church in Prague thanks to its many spires.
 Construction of the Gothic church started in the fourteenth century, but the spires were only finished in 1511.
 In front of the church is the historic Týn School, an arcaded Gothic building that gives access to the church.

-Nearby is another interesting Gothic building: the House at the Stone Clock.
+Nearby is another interesting Gothic building: the House at the Stone Bell.
 The building had a Baroque facade, but it was removed in 1980 to give the building back its original fourteenth-century appearance.
 Note the beautiful Gothic windows.

 To the left of the House at the Stone Clock is the Goltz-Kinský Palace, a beautiful building with a delicate Rococo facade.
 Originally built by the Goltz family, the building was later purchased by Kinský, a diplomat of the emperor.
 In February 1948 Klement Gottwald, the communist leader, held a speech from the balcony of this palace which would eventually lead to the proclamation of a communist state.